paulczar/cobra-mcp/IMPLEMENTATION.md

 ### Custom System Message

-If you want to customize the AI's instructions:
+If you want to customize the AI's instructions, you have two options:

+**Option 1: Override the entire system message**

 ```go
 chatConfig := &cobra_mcp.ChatConfig{